 Winner: Adobe Fresco.
 Adobe Fresco and Procreate have very similar interfaces.
 Fresco edges out because it is more customizable and intuitive.

 Winner: Adobe Fresco.
 Adobe Fresco wins over Procreate for longevity because of Adobe’s program powerhouse.
 The full Creative Suite offers over twenty other applications.

 In addition, Fresco works seamlessly with its most popular program Photoshop and works great with Illustrator.
 The versatility makes Fresco stand the test of time.

 Winner: Adobe Fresco.
 Adobe Fresco wins out over Procreate for Support.
-While both programs have a huge resource of tutorials, community forums, and more, Adobe’s immediate chat support and in-app tutorials can’t be beat.
+While both programs have a huge resource of tutorials, community forums, and more, Adobe’s immediate chat support and in-app tutorials can’t be beaten.

 Both Adobe Fresco and Procreate are professional programs with a lot to offer.
 If you are looking for a budget-friendly illustration tool, Procreate gives you the most value.
-If you’re already use the Adobe products or want the flexibility of doing raster or vector work, Fresco is the best choice.
+If you’re already using the Adobe products or want the flexibility of doing raster or vector work, Fresco is the best choice.

 Adobe Fresco and Procreate have a huge range of features.
 Both have unique strengths and many great tools that help you create a great illustration.

 - Vector and Raster Brushes: In Adobe Fresco, you can have both pixel and vector layers with the ability to use both of them in the same project.
 While most software forces you to use either raster or vector, Adobe Fresco allows you to do both.
 The layers are labeled to differentiate between vector or pixel layers.